lachezarkamburov/VisionPanjabi/README.md

 # gg-poker-vision-engine

-A Dockerized poker strategy engine that ingests Twitch frames from GGPoker, uses OpenCV template matching for hero card recognition, and maps the resulting hand into an 8x8 strategy matrix.
+A Dockerized poker strategy engine that ingests YouTube frames from GGPoker, uses OpenCV template matching for hero card recognition, and maps the resulting hand into an 8x8 strategy matrix.

 ## Features